mathieudelehaye/Security_and_authentication/README.md

 # Security_authentication
-A Node.js application to demonstrate methods of user authentication.
+A Node.js application to demonstrate security methods for user authentication.

 Methods demonstrated:
 * Authentication with encryption key and environment variable